Currently Browsing

 Or skip the video and download a pdf of the slides from the presentation

-- The Martin Luther King, Jr. Center for Nonviolent Social Change (“The King Center”) presents a worldwide Teach-In on Building the Beloved Community.
-Friday, January 15, 2021.
+- The Martin Luther King, Jr. Center for Nonviolent Social Change (“The King Center”) presents a worldwide The 2023 Virtual Beloved Community Global Summit.
+Thursday, January 12, 2023.

 Image source: Photo by Ilse Orsel on Unsplash